Providing legal help after a Connecticut car accident

 After many accidents, both the drivers at fault and their insurance companies deny any liability on their part.
 This is why accident investigation reports are so important.
 If a report shows that one driver is the victim in an accident, then he or she can pursue a personal injury claim against the other driver and insurance company.
 Even then, the going can be tough because insurance companies are experienced in dealing with car accident victims and know how to compel accident victims to accept settlements that are inadequate to cover the true financial costs of an accident.

-Experienced personal injury attorneys like those at Kennedy, Johnson, Schwab & Roberge, L.L.C., can help.
+Experienced personal injury attorneys like those at Kennedy, Johnson, Schwab & Roberge, P.C., can help.
 The attorneys at our law firm will look through an accident investigation report to determine if an at-fault driver and insurance company are liable.
 Compensation a victim might receive should at least cover the financial losses that are common in the aftermath of a car accident.

 Get in Touch